pruittcolon/Vox_Amelior/CONTRIBUTING.md

-# Contributing to Nemo Server
+# Contributing to Vox Amelior

 Thank you for your interest in contributing.
 We value your time and expertise.